twentyhq/twenty/README.md

 Below are the features we have implemented to date.

-You can add, filter, sort, edit and track your customers:
+## Add, filter, sort, edit and track customers:

 <p align="center">
     <picture>